dime-worldbank/dimeanalytics/cloud-resources/README.md

 ### Basic Info:

 * Full name of project:
 * Short name of project _(will be used by ITS to create a tag for the project's resources.
-For example: "dimeieconnectkenya)_:
+For example: "dimeieconnectkenya")_:
 * Contact person in project:
 * Name of TTL:
 * Unit of TTL: